-Fragility assessments in Nepal were jointly conducted with International Alert has been prepared for publication.
-Fragility assessments were conducted on three projects being implemented in Nepal: (i) Secondary Town Urban Integrated Environment Improvement Project, (ii) High Mountain Agriculture and Livelihood Project, and (iii) Decentralized Rural Infrastructure and Livelihood Project.
+Fragility assessments in Nepal were jointly conducted with International Alert and published.
+They focussed on three projects being implemented in Nepal: (i) Secondary Town Urban Integrated Environment Improvement Project, (ii) High Mountain Agriculture and Livelihood Project, and (iii) Decentralized Rural Infrastructure and Livelihood Project.
 A knowledge product is available to share and disseminate lessons learned from the assessment exercise and findings.

 The Nepal Administrative Staff College (NASC) continues to provide training to government staff on peace-sensitive approach to development.
 To date, more than 600 government officials were trained by NASC.
-The training curriculum and the peacebuilding tool manual are being finalized.
+The training curriculum and the peacebuilding tool manual have been finalized and disseminated.
 A knowledge document on local capacity building on peace-sensitive development approach has also been published to share ADB experience in Nepal.

 Project preparation and appraisal guidelines have been prepared to provide institutional support to implementation of Solomon Islands' National Development Strategy.
 Capacity building was conducted for the Ministry of Development Planning.
 A knowledge document will present the lessons learned on the development planning work.